renderforest/renderforest-sdk-node/docs/PROJECTS_API.md

 ### Get rendering status

 Our rendering status method uses user's defined `callback` to manage rendering status percentage and uses error first callback pattern.
-If you want to unsubscribe from getting rendering status then simply call `unsubscribe` (`getRenderingStatus` method returns function to unsubscribe from getting rendering status).
+If you want to unsubscribe from getting rendering status (before rendering finishes) then simply call `unsubscribe` (`getRenderingStatus` method returns function to unsubscribe from getting rendering status).

 ```js